-Please note: if you have Israeli citizenship or if you have a parent with Israeli citizenship, special rules apply to you.
+Please note: if you have an Israeli citizenship or if you have a parent with Israeli citizenship, special rules apply to you.
 These rules are explained below.*

-A student visa is a multiple-entry visa valid for one year during which time you can leave and re-enter Israel a number of times within the period of validation without having to secure a new visa.
+A student visa is a multiple-entry visa valid for one year during which time you can leave and re-enter Israel a number of times within the period of validation, without having to secure a new visa.
 Student visas are renewable after one year both in Israel and abroad.

 To apply for a student visa you must apply to the closest Israeli consulate/embassy in your area.
 The Israeli Consulate will inform you as to which type of documents you will need.
 We recommend calling the consulate first in order to obtain the most accurate and current information.
-Most likely you will need to submit the following items with your application:
+You can find more information on the Ministry of Foreign Affairs website.

-- Your passport, valid for at least two more years.
+1// Your passport, valid for at least two more years.

-- Your letter of acceptance to the University of Haifa.
+2// Your letter of acceptance to the University of Haifa.

-- For students under the age of 18 years, a notarized declaration of permission to attend the University of Haifa signed by both parents (if possible).
+3// For students under the age of 18 years, a notarized declaration of permission to attend the University of Haifa signed by both parents (if possible).

-- Two copies of the visa application form, with one photograph attached to each copy.
+4// Two copies of the visa application form, with one photograph attached to each copy.
 Forms can be obtained from the Israeli Consulate.

-- Proof of sufficient funds to cover tuition and living expenses.
+5// Proof of sufficient funds to cover tuition and living expenses.